2 vs 15 Seed History And Odds For The NCAA Men’s Basketball Tournament

-There is nothing quite like the thrill that is felt while watching the first round of March Madness.
+There is nothing quite like the thrill of the first round of March Madness.
 Anticipation has been building all week, and for many teams, it can all come crashing down in one final shot.
-For the big underdogs, the euphoria of a massive upset transcends the arena.
+For the big underdogs, the the potential for an upset is extremely exciting.
 That is certainly the case when it comes to 2 vs 15 seed games.
 Despite many upsets throughout the tournament, however, bookmakers set huge spreads on March Madness odds for the 2 vs 15 matchups.

-Here are the 2 vs. 15 seed matchups and for the 2023 NCAA men’s basketball tournament along with the spreads for each game.
+Below we will provide a rundown of the 2 vs. 15 seed matchups for the 2025 NCAA men’s basketball tournament and the spreads for each game on Selection Sunday.

 Bracket and odds